PacificCommunity/ofp-sam-alb-2024-ensemble/README.md

 See also Section 8, Section 10.6 and Table 9 in the SPALB 2024 stock assessment [report](https://meetings.wcpfc.int/node/23119).

-The script requires the FLR and FLR4MFCL packages:
+The `estimate_uncertainty.R` script requires two R packages that are available on GitHub:

 ```
 install_github("flr/FLCore")
 install_github("PacificCommunity/FLR4MFCL")